bruvellu/cephalic-furrow/3-text/furrow.md

 Before starting, we manually devitenillized *Anopheles* embryos using fine tweezers.
 Then, we rehydrated the embryos in 100% methanol with a series of washes to 100% PBT.
 We permeabilized the embryos with 1:5000 dilution of ProteinaseK (20\ mg/mL) for 5min, except for *Drosophila*.
-All samples were re-fixed in 4% paraformaldehyde for 40\ min and washed thoroughly with PBT.
+All samples were re-fixed in 4% formaldehyde for 40\ min and washed thoroughly with PBT.
 We then followed the *“In situ HCR v3.0 protocol for whole-mount fruit fly embryos Revision 4 (2019-02-21)”* from Molecular Instruments [molecularinstruments.com/hcr-rnafish-protocols](https://www.molecularinstruments.com/hcr-rnafish-protocols).
 After the protocol, we stained the embryos with 1:1000 DAPI in 5x SSCT solution for 2\ h and mounted the embryos in 80% glycerol in 5x SSCT for imaging.